crokett/Multiterm/README.md

 Once the search terms are found the user can click on any hits in the results window to be taken to that point in the file.

 Requirements:
-Geany
-The GeanyPy Plugin
+Geany, Python, The GeanyPy Plugin

+On Fedora Linux:

+yum install geany geany-plugins-geanypy

 Installation:
 Download Analyzer.py, Multiterm2.glade and Multisearch.py

 Place all 3 files in the GeanyPy plugins directory.
-On Linux this path is:
+On Fedora Linux this path is:
 ~/.config/geany/geanypy/plugins